Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 Csrss!main's entry point is at 0x00007ff6eb571330.
 A simple offset calculation `0x00007ff6eb571330 + 0x3d4 = 0x7ff6eb571704` leads us to an address of the instruction following the call to _NtTerminateProcess_ in line **60**.
 How did we get here?
-Obviuosly, by executing a statement like this one: `if (error_occured) TeminateProcess(...)`  Cbd disassember automatically creates labels for targets of jump instructions, so all that needs to be done is to go up unlil such a label is encountered (_csrss!main+0x3c8_ in line **57**) and find all the jump instructions referencing it.
+Obviuosly, by executing a statement like this one: `if (error_occured) TeminateProcess(...)`  Cbd disassember automatically creates labels for targets of jump instructions, so all that needs to be done is to go up until such a label is encountered (_csrss!main+0x3c8_ in line **57**) and find all the jump instructions referencing it.
 In this case, there is only one -- in line **39**.
 Quick examination of the the nearby code allows us to determine the only possible scenario: _CsrServerInitialization_ returns with an error code and causes _csrss_ to terminate itself.
 Voilà!
 Easy!

 {::options parse_block_html="true" /}
 <div class="info alert">